ulrich-hansen/desktop-theme-kit/readme.markdown

 ## Who shouldn't use it

 People on multiuser systems, who just want to change their wallpaper.
-Not everybody wants to see your cat picture when they log in their system. :-)
+Not everybody wants to see your star wars pictures when they log in their system. :-)